clairedavid/ml_in_hep/_sources/week2/CNN_resources.md

 ## Essentials

 ### Working through a small example with StatQuest (preferred)
 In this video, Josh Starmer from StatQuest walks through a simple example of CNN classifying between a O or X image symbol.
 The main ideas behind filters and pooling are highlighted.
-You will see that Josh likes to sing and say "bam" a lot.
+You will see that Josh likes to sing and says "bam" a lot.

 <center>